verba-ex-machina/Mila/README.md

 ## Overview
 Mila is a Discord bot designed to interactively assist with lifestyle management using OpenAI's technologies.

+Mila can be expanded with additional functionality by adding new tools to `mila/tools/` and registering them in `mila/tools/__init__.py`.

 ## Initial Setup
 This guide is intended for macOS/Linux users.